-Twenty-two of the 23 archaeological sites were discovered and inventoried as part of the MDT's Section 106 process in association with federally-funded highway reconstruction projects.
+Twenty of the 21 archaeological sites were discovered and inventoried as part of the MDT's Section 106 process in association with federally-funded highway reconstruction projects.
 In all cases, more than 90% of the NRHP-eligible archaeological sites are located outside the existing MDT ROW boundaries.
-The portions of the sites within the ROW were often disturbed during the original road construction, frequently lack integrity and often do not contribute to the overall significance of the sites (the Crow Agency II site in Stillwater County is an exception).
+The portions of the sites within the ROW were often disturbed during the original road construction, frequently lack integrity, and often did not contribute to the overall significance of the sites (the Crow Agency II site in Stillwater County is an exception).
 The portions of the sites outside the ROW are not under MDT ownership and the agency has no jurisdiction over them.
-In those cases, the MDT has not monitored the conditions of the sites where they are located outside the ROW.
-Portions of the sites that were impacted by MDT undertakings have been mitigated.
-In 83% of the cases, however, the MDT was able to avoid the sites and no mitigation was necessary and the sites remain undisturbed.
+In those cases, the MDT has not monitored the conditions of the sites located outside the ROW.
+Portions of the sites impacted by MDT undertakings have been mitigated.
+In 83% of the cases, however, the MDT was able to avoid the sites and no mitigation was necessary; the archaeological sites remain undisturbed.